esturcke/hcc-613-blog/content/project/data-gathering.md

 otherwise noted, the observations come from *The Spy Who Loved Me*, *Goldeneye* and *Skyfall*.

-James Bond seems to wear watching mainly for style, fitting his role as the gentleman.
+James Bond seems to wear watches mainly for style, fitting his role as the gentleman.
 In *Skyfall* he used his watch once, and that was to check the time.
 Over the 23 Bond films, however, there are a number of times that he makes use of Q provisioned watch gadgets.
 Some of these can be found on Gear